Country Profile: Korea, South

 Military and Security

-- Mandatory service: All eligible men aged 18-35 are required to serve.
+- Mandatory service: All men aged 18-35 are subject to compulsory military service.

 Energy